Bruderhof Communities: United States (1954–present)

 In 1954, the Bruderhof started a settlement known as the Woodcrest Bruderhof in the United States near Rifton, New York, in response to a dramatic increase in the number of American guests.
 Woodcrest absorbed the Macedonia Cooperative Community in Georgia and many members of the Kingwood Community in New Jersey.
 Through the Macedonia Cooperative Community, Woodcrest inherited the business Community Playthings.
 Additional new communities were founded in Pennsylvania (1957) and Connecticut (1958).

 In 1990, the Spring Valley Bruderhof was founded adjacent to the New Meadow Run Bruderhof in Farmington, Pennsylvania.
 As of April 2021, there are a total of 18 Bruderhof communities in the United States.

 Europe (1971–present)

-As of September 2020, there are three Bruderhof Communities in the United Kingdom and two in Germany.
+As of April 2024, there are three Bruderhof Communities in the United Kingdom, two in Germany and two in Austria.

 England

 In 1971, the Bruderhof purchased a property in Robertsbridge, East Sussex, United Kingdom called Darvell.
 The property had previously been a tuberculosis hospital.
 In 1995, a former sports college in Kent was purchased.
 In 2005, the Bruderhof started a small community in East London.
 This urban Bruderhof has now been moved to Peckham in south east London.